deitch/cansecurity/README.md

 ** fields.roles: Property of the User object that contains the user roles, as an array of strings.
 If none is provided, then "roles" is used.
 * params: OPTIONAL.
 Names of params passed as part of the expressjs route, and retrievable as this.params[param].
 These params are used as part in some of the restrictTo* authorization middleware.
 There is currently one field:
 ** params.id: Param in which the user ID is normally stored, if none is provided, then "user" is used.
 For example, if params.id === "foo", then the route should have /user/:foo.

+Initialization returns the object that has the restrictTo* middleware.

 #### Middleware
 As in the example above, once you have authentication and authorization set up and initialized, you may use authorization middleware: